 ** Three Updates to the original story: **

-b] Tania’s old home was demolished in late 2018 … it’s been replaced by a modern house.
+b] Tania’s old home was demolished in late 2018.
+It’s been replaced by a modern dwelling.
 Details and photos at the very end of this post.

-c] An audio recording by Vivian and Jack Murrell — done just days after Tania’s disappearance — was located in late 2018.
-The actual recording [and a transcript] of the parents’ heart-rendering plea is now included in this post.
+c] An audio recording made by Vivian and Jack Murrell — just days after Tania’s disappearance — was located in late 2018.
+The recording [and a transcript] of the parents’ heart-rendering plea are now included in this post.
 See ‘A Personal Message to the Abductor’ … coming right up.

-Tania Murrell [pronounced Tohn-ya Murl] was a six-year-old Edmonton girl who vanished on a bitterly cold January 20, 1983.
+Tania Murrell [pronounced Tohn-ya Murl] was a six-year-old Edmonton girl who disappeared on a bitterly cold January 20, 1983.

 No one has heard from Tania since.
-There have been no sightings, no phone calls.
-Nothing.
+There have been zero sightings, phone calls, nothing.
 Zip.

-According to people who knew him when he lived in Edmonton, the suspect was a heavy drinker and a dope-head who struggled with a vice that was far more destructive: sexual deviancy.
+According to people who knew the man when he lived in Edmonton, he was a heavy drinker and a dope head who struggled with a vice far more destructive: sexual deviancy.

-However, his family in Ontario maintain the man was not a deviant — nor a killer.
-They say police pointed fingers at the wrong man.
+However, his family members in Ontario maintain he was not a deviant — nor a killer.
+They say detectives pointed fingers at the wrong man.

-The first police interview with him took place at the main cop shop downtown, only days after Tania disappeared.
-The second interview — five years on — was in a community in Southern Ontario, close to the U.S. border.
+The suspect’s first interview with detectives took place at the main cop shop downtown, not long after Tania failed to return home.
+The second interview — five years on — was in a hotel room in a community in Southern Ontario, close to the U.S. border.

 Two senior detectives handled that last interrogation which they described as hard-hitting.
 The interrogation was certainly long … it dragged on for 11 hours.

 PS was right.
 Police didn’t have a body.
-What they did have however was a firm belief — as in 99-point-5 percent firm — they were in the company of the culprit who’d scooped Tania.
+What they did have however was a firm belief — as in 99-point-5 percent firm — they were in the company of the culprit who had scooped Tania.

-Police did ask PS for his thoughts on what had happened to the girl.
+Police did ask him for his thoughts on what had happened to the child.
 His response: “Only two people know: Me and God.”

-Was he just ‘messing’ with the police … or was that a brazen confession?
+Was PS just ‘messing’ with the police — or had he offered up a brazen confession?

 The Tania case quickly became contaminated because of some major screw-ups.
 One was that the parents were part of the problem, not the solution.
 When police questioned Mom and Dad about their suspicious drinking buddy, they staunchly defended him.
 “Not X—-!” the mother pleaded, “he’s our FRIEND …!!”